estark37/estark37.github.io/_posts/2020-09-07-after-the-fact-warnings.md

 # Real world examples

-To set the stage, here are some real-world examples of after-the-fact warnings.
+To set the stage, here are some real world examples of after-the-fact warnings.
 Again, this isn’t comprehensive, just some examples that I can think of:

 * Antivirus notifications telling people that they have malware on their device